 - the length of time the tray is worn

 The teeth are nearly always lighter than originally.
-However it is advisable to consult with a dentist with regards ti the type of stain you may have the chances of success.
-This technique also works very well for people who have un-restored teeth but would like a brighter smile.
+However it is advisable to consult with a dentist with regards to the type of stain you may have and the chances of success.
+This technique also works very well for people who have unrestored teeth but would like a brighter smile.